analemasolar/tfgan/README.md

- The training of these networks is done with the UTK faces database (https://www.kaggle.com/datasets/jangedoo/utkface-new) reconstructed with the pipeline explained in the TFG memo associated to this project.
+ The training of these networks is done with the UTK faces database (https://www.kaggle.com/datasets/jangedoo/utkface-new) reconstructed with the pipeline explained in the article associated to this project.
 Follow the explained steps to execute the code